 The European Demolition Association, EDA, has a long tradition of working on common topics for the demolition industry across Europe.

-In fact, EDA produced a variety of technical documents that were very useful for the industry: a multilingual dictionary of the industry, a guide on Health and Safety for demolition work, the recent High Reach guidelines,…
+In fact, EDA produced a variety of technical documents that were very useful for the industry: a multilingual dictionary of the industry, a guide on Health and Safety for demolition work, the High Reach guidelines, etc.

 This work must continue, as the demolition industry evolves quickly.
 We need EDA to move on the very same rhythm, helping the demolition companies, workers and associations from all over Europe.

-Even more, in order to be able to reach a set of different topics that are of interest for EDA and its members, the Technical Committee will start to work on 2012 with a new and improved methodology: the working groups.
+Even more, in order to be able to reach a set of different topics that are of interest for EDA and its members, the Technical Committee started to work on 2012 with a new and improved methodology: the working groups.

-With the approval and support of its Board, the Technical Committee of EDA will have now 5 different working groups, focused on specific topics.
+With the approval and support of its Board, the Technical Committee of EDA will have now several working groups, focused on specific topics.

 Visit our calendar to see the dates of the meetings and get involved.